-10) The ceasefire line separates Syria proper from the occupied Golan (Majdal Shams village).
+10) The ceasefire line separates Syria proper from the Occupied Golan Heights, Majdal Shams.

-Today, the native population only retains control over 4.8% of the Golan, the rest has been expropriated for military use or allocated for settlements.
-In order to maintain the occupation and secure control over the Golan's natural resources, approximately 23,000 Israeli settlers have been illegally relocated to the Golan, and accommodated in 34 settlements (33 agricultural settlements and 1 town).
+Today, the indigenous population only retains control over 4.8% of the Occupied Golan, the rest has been expropriated for military use or allocated for settlements.
+In order to maintain the occupation and secure control over the Golan's natural resources, approximately 23,000 Jewish settlers have been illegally relocated to the Golan, and accommodated in 34 settlements (33 agricultural settlements and 1 town).
 Israeli settlements violate the laws of occupation.
 The Fourth Geneva Convention prohibits an occupying power from transferring its citizens into the territory it occupies and from transferring or displacing the population of an occupied territory within or outside the territory.
 At the International Criminal Court, these acts are a war crimes.

-11) Aerial view of Merom Golan, an Israeli settlement established in 1967 immediately after the war.
+11) Aerial view of Merom Golan Kibbutz, Jewish settlement established in 1967 immediately after the war.

-Israeli settlements were built in a number of places over destroyed Arab villages and farms, which in turn meant that Israel seized control of the land and resources.
+Israeli settlements were built in a number of places over destroyed Arab villages and farms, which in turn meant that Israel had seized control of the land and resources.
 Each year Israeli authorities attract new settlers with the prospect of new jobs and encourage their arrival through socio-economic incentives.

-12) Rimonim Hotel in the settlement of Neve Ativ built over an Arab cemetery which was part of the destroyed village of Jubatha.
+12) Rimonim Hotel in the settlement of Neve Ativ built above an Arab cemetery which was part of the destroyed village of Jubatha.

-Strong economic motivations underpin the occupation of the rich volcanic plateau, home to a huge variety of valuable natural resources and extremely fertile soil.
+Strong economic motivations underpin the occupation of the rich volcanic plateau, home to a huge variety of valuable natural resources and extremely fertile soil that is the Syrian Golan.
 The exploitation of the natural resources has been secured and carried out mainly through the establishment of economic activities directly in the occupied territory.

-The nature of the settlement industry in the Golan is fourfold: settlement products, construction on occupied land, provision of services to the settlements and tourist infrastructures.
+The nature of the Settlement Industry in the Occupied Golan is fourfold: settlement products, constructions on occupied land, provision of services to the settlements and touristic infrastructures.

-13) Urban planning in Merom Golan settlement.
+13) Urban planning in Merom Golan Kibbutz.

-Israel has used spatial planning as an instrument to further the marginalization of the Arab sectors, on one side, and to extend the illegal settlements, on the other; thus adopting a discriminatory, double-standard approach.
+Israel has used the spatial planning as an instrument to further the marginalization of the Arab sectors, on one side, and to extend the illegal settlements, on the other; thus adopting a discriminatory, double-standard approach.
 Israel imposes severe building restrictions upon the Arab population, which has led to both the significant increment of real estate prices, and the phenomenon of unauthorized abusive construction.